kontent-ai/integration-bynder/README.md

 ## Bynder configuration
 You don't need to do anything special inside of your Bynder account in order to access the data through the custom element.
-Instead, you'll be prompted to login into your Bynder account to access your asset library.
+Instead, you'll be prompted to login into your Bynder account to access your asset library (like seen in the demo animation above).

 This element has been created by simply adding the official **Compact View** by Bynder.
-You can learn more about this integration component in [its official integration](https://support.bynder.com/hc/en-us/articles/360014369640-Compact-View-overview-page) on Bynder's website.
+You can learn more about this integration component in [its official documentation](https://support.bynder.com/hc/en-us/articles/360014369640-Compact-View-overview-page) on Bynder's website.

+> **⚠ WARNING: You have to have a Bynder account/credentials in order to use this extension**

 ## Configuring the Custom Element
 You will need to add the custom element to a content type filling in the hosted code URL and the following JSON parameters: